tylersemel/dream-files/README.md

 # Dream_Files
 This is a game about Agent Magus Mutus and how he explores a criminal's dreams.
-Made with Unreal Engine 5.
+This project was a team effort in order to meet the brief of "Not all who wander are lost."

+## Features
+- Puzzle-solving levels
+- Unlock new abilities with each level
+- Launch cubes
+- Blow away fog
+- Jump high to parkour

+## Tools
+- **AWS**: For originally storing progress and working with two other developers
+- **Unreal Engine 5**: The game engine used to create blueprints and C++ code
+- **Quixel Bridge**: For in game assets